mount pleasant, marlborough

 57 hectares

-Mount Pleasant is a family owned property located on the top of the South Island, protected with a covenant and registered with the PFSI.
+Mount Pleasant is a family owned property located on the top of the South Island, protected with a covenant and registered in the Permanent category in the ETS.

-The owner Maia Bahlsen settled here to preserve the cultural and environmental legacy of the land.
-Her project has put forward the importance of living with nature by building a passive homestead on the land which blends in with the surrounding forest.
-She focuses on implementing a holistic approach to land management, working with nature and not against it.
+The owner, Maia Bahlsen, settled here to preserve the cultural and environmental legacy of the land.
+Her project promotes the importance of living with nature by building a passive homestead that blends in with the surrounding forest.
+She focuses on implementing a holistic approach to land management, working with nature rather than against it.

-The forest has also contributed to the improvement of the water quality, with pristine waters springing forth from the mountain and forming the stream bringing life to the land below.
+The forest has also contributed to improving water quality, with pristine waters springing forth from the mountain and forming the stream, bringing life to the land below.

-The growth of the forest results in removal of atmospheric CO2 while promoting the regeneration of native trees.
-The sale of carbon credits allows the owner to protect and expand the native forest and to keep its original functions of carbon sink and water catchment area alive.
+The growth of the forest removes atmospheric CO2 while promoting the regeneration of native trees.
+The sale of carbon credits allows the owner to protect and expand the native forest and keep its original functions as a carbon sink and water catchment area alive.